Inclusion and Welfare Team

 Mrs Buckett Supports key EAL children in personalising their learning either 1-1 or in small group support.
 She supports the children to become independent, co-operative and collaborative learners, giving them key strategies to use in class to help them succeed with their learning in a school where English is their second language.

 Mrs Pellant: Family Liaison Officer

 Mrs Pellant provides lots of support for families and children and can help you to access local services such as children centres, Early Help, parenting courses and a listening ear.
 She also runs social skills groups at lunchtime for Foundation Stage and KS1 children.
 She helps set up exciting activities for children and their families such as the Easter Bonnet parade, coffee mornings, firework night, Christmas fair, summer fair and lots more.
 Mrs Pellant and/or other members of staff will always be at the school gate at the beginning and end of the day, so please talk to them if you want to talk about your child.

-Mrs Wallace: Mrs Wallace organises the weekly School Council and runs social skills groups for KS2 at lunchtimes.
+Mrs Wallace: Mrs Wallace teaches our Bootcamp (extra provision for KS2) and also runs social skills groups for KS2 at lunchtimes.